 The first physical symptoms of allergic reactions to piercings are itching, burning, redness and swelling of the skin.
 Certain metals are known to have a worse effect on a susceptible person's immune system than others.
 For instance, nickel causes many allergies and it can be found in several items of body jewellery.
-One of the things an affected sufferer can do for their allergic reactions to piercings is to see a dermatologist or general physician.
+If you experience a reaction of this nature, you must seek advice from your doctor or dermatologist.

 The doctor will usually prescribe medicated, topical creams to treat these allergic reactions to piercings.
 A way to avoid such reactions, or at least their severity, is to instruct the piercer to only insert certain metals into the specific pierced body part.
 Less allergic metals include stainless steel, titanium, niobium and 14 and 18 carat gold.
 There have been incidents of allergic reactions to piercings even when using such material as copper, platinum, bronze and small ivory studs.